MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 and paste it here, as the first step of our workflow.
 Now we need to provide 2 secrets: AWS access key ID and AWS secret access key.
-Note that we won't write them directly in this file as plaintext, but they should be encrypted and stored in the Github secrets.
+Note that we won't write them directly in this file as plaintext, but they should be encrypted and stored in the GitHub Secrets.
 Then will be loaded later as environment variables when the workflow is run.
 We will learn how to do that in a moment.